dashqrcodes/dashqrcodes/README.md

 - 30+ old photos animated with AI — families saw their loved ones young and free... in "heaven"
 - Bootstrapping

-EASTER EGG: Steve Jobs and Steve Wozniak sold the first Apple Computers in the same building where I sold my first order of printed postcards with QR codes on them at 4Printings on El Camino Real in Mt.
-View, CA -formerly The Byte Shop.
+EASTER EGG: Steve Jobs and Steve Wozniak sold the first Apple Computers in the same building that I sold my first order of printed postcards with QR codes on them in Mountain View, CA.

 Mission driven endeavor with real paying early stage customers!
-This is a mission to save the planet...from being forgotten.
+This is a mission to save the planet...from being forgotten one family at-a-time.

 This is only the beginning.